ambuda-org/vidyut/vidyut-cheda/README.md

 `vidyut-cheda` depends on two kinds of data: linguistic data and training data.

 Our *linguistic data* is an extensive list of Sanskrit words and stems.
-We use this lust to check whether a given string is a valid Sanskrit word and, if so, what properties that word has.
+We use this list to check whether a given string is a valid Sanskrit word and, if so, what properties that word has.
 As of now, our linguistic data comes from the [sanskrit/data][s-data] repo.
 But over time, we will make increasing use of `vidyut-prakriya` to generate the data we need.